Page updated 26th April 2014

-The house was for sale, freehold, in March 1849.
-Stuckes was the owner living in the adjacent property.
-Included in the sale was seven bedrooms, a brew-house and wash-house cellars.
-By 1851 a sale was ordered by the mortgagees.
-It was in the occupation of Mr John Parsons Jnr and included the house adjoining in the occupation of Mr John Barker along with several unfinished tenements that were to the rear of the inn.
+Within a few months, Stuckes was declared bankrupt for the sum of £700.
+It would appear that he had raised a mortgage on the Hour Glass to fund his move, and in 1851 a sale was ordered by the mortgagees of the house.
+It was in the occupation of Mr John Parsons Jnr and included the adjoining in the occupation of Mr John Barker along with several unfinished tenements that were to the rear of the inn.

-Some landlords of the Hour Glass Inn listed in the trade directories are:
+Some landlords of the Hour Glass Inn from the City Council License Committee, and the trade directories are:

 1889 - Hour Glass inn, Thomas Rowe, 21 Melbourne street, Exeter - Kelly’s